HidemaruOwO/mdxsnap.nvim/README.md

 - Automatically expands shell variables like `~` and `$HOME` in path configurations.
 - Flexible image saving locations:
   - Default path settings (`DefaultPastePath`, `DefaultPastePathType`).
-  - Project-specific overrides (`ProjectOverrides`) based on project name or full path.
+  - Project-specific overrides (`ProjectOverrides`) based on project name or full path, which can also override `customImports` and `customTextFormat`.
 - Automatic insertion of custom import statements (`customImports`).
 - Customizable image reference text format (`customTextFormat`).